Hi! My name is Tyler Vawser.

 Nearly all of my best moments and memories involve meeting someone unexpected.
 For that reason, I believe in creating moments when serendipity has a higher probability.

 The best way I know to do that is to bring thoughtful and interesting people together — and make it easy to talk about ideas.
 Outside of work, I do that by hosting dinner parties.
-At work, I do that in conversations and interviews.
-It's been a few years since my last dinner party and I expect to start them up again soon.
+At work, I do that in conversations, podcast interviews, and in public speaking at conferences.
+I don't host dinner parties as often as I used to, but when I do I get energy from seeing people to connect to someone they otherwise wouldn't have met.

 What’s next?
 More serendipity.
 If you’re reading this, let’s chat.
 Set up a call for us.